 Arts One achieves 18 credits, allowing for an additional 12 credits of electives which are chosen from any of the courses available to first-year students.
 Arts One is the equivalent of three 6-credit courses streamlined into a nice compact timetable. (which also means not doing course work for three separate 6-credit courses.
 And not have three separate exams; no final exam in Arts One).

-In the meantime, you can reserve your seat now in Arts One (prior to June) by filling out a short form HERE !
+Prior to June, you can reserve your seat in Arts One by filling out a short form HERE !
 Simply ensure that you meet the minimum requirements and, even if you think you don’t, there is a good chance that you will still be able to take the course (see requirements).

 Questions?
 Send us an email: firstname.lastname@example.org